pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol C186 - *1*
 Models: C186/E120, C127/E110, K127

 The FC of the heli seems to store the trims Trim A/E/R=CH7..9.
-If you use these trims, make sure to center them after powering off the heli or they will be added to the previous trims.
+If you use these trims, make sure to center them after powering off the heli or they will be added to the previous trims and over correct.

 ## J6Pro - *22*